EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 ### Create a Game
 A game requires a host and a challenger.
 Use the accounts created earlier in the “Create the necessary accounts and key pairs” section of the tutorial for these.
 These accounts use arbitrary names.
-In this example assume the host has the account name of ‘mcazyfujecke’ and the challenger has the account name of ‘vswlkiegwdsk’.
+In this example assume the host has the account name of ``host`` and the challenger has the account name of `challenger`.

 The create action takes two parameters, the "challenger" and the "host".
 The required payload in `json` format is: